VHaardt/Text-Mining-poroject/README.txt

-The CNN_DMAIL_TopicModeling_Summarization_ProjectSubmission folder includes the following elements:
+# University project for "Text Mining" course
+---
+Here you will find all the material used for the creation of the project.
+Below is a brief overview of the available notebooks and folders:
 - Dataset_extraction folder, where there's the dataset and the code for sampling the dataset used during the project.

 - Topic modeling folder, you will find two notebooks: 'Topic Modeling,' which concerns the usage of LDA, and 'Bert Topic modeling' built using BERT.
-Additionally, there is a folder containing saved files for various steps, allowing you to test the final results without running all the code from scratch.

 - Text Summarization folder, where there's the notebook folder which contains the Extractive summarization notebook, the Abstractive summarization notebook and finally the Evaluation notebook.
-Additionally there's also a folder with the datasets containing the two type of summarizations performed.

 - The report pdf and the presentation pdf.